ponylang/pony-patterns/content/capabilities/single-use.md

     number = number'
 ```

 Finally, `Main` can create tokens and provide them to our `AuthorizedActor`s as it sees fit.
-Here, this is done in a loop.
+Here, this is done in a loop:

 ```pony
 use "collections"